AlessandroBagnoli/pleo-be-challenge/README.md

 enables to separate the unit tests from the functional tests in different folders, and also split their execution with dedicated gradle tasks, since functional tests requires docker, and they are way more expensive than unit tests, we may not want to always execute them.

+* `./gradlew test` executes the unit test.
+* `./gradlew functional` executes the functional test.
+* `./gradlew check` executes both the unit and the functional tests.

 After that, I functionally tested all the PubSub publishers and subscribers, the DAL, ending with a full flow functional test which: